SkriptLang/skript-reflect/docs/basics/reading-javadocs.md

 ## Non-public APIs

 Javadocs do not describe everything available in a library.
 Most libraries include private classes, methods, fields, and constructors reserved for internal use.
-Using skript-mirror, these internal APIs are accessible just like any public API.
+Using skript-reflect, these internal APIs are accessible just like any public API.

 {% hint style="warning" %}
 Usually, private APIs are private for a reason!
 Make sure you know what you're doing before you start digging around!